AdobeDocs/livefyre.de-DE/help/using/c-about-apps/c-storify2/t-preview-a-story.md

 ---
-description: Mit dem App Designer können Sie eine Vorschau Ihrer App in verschiedenen Auslieferungsformaten und mit Ihren eigenen oder Musterdaten anzeigen.
+description: The App Designer allows you to preview your App in multiple delivery formats, and with your own or sample data displayed.
-seo-description: Mit dem App Designer können Sie eine Vorschau Ihrer App in verschiedenen Auslieferungsformaten und mit Ihren eigenen oder Musterdaten anzeigen.
+seo-description: The App Designer allows you to preview your App in multiple delivery formats, and with your own or sample data displayed.
-seo-title: Vorschau einer Meldung
+seo-title: Vorschau einer Geschichte
 solution: Experience Manager
-title: Vorschau einer Meldung
+title: Preview a Story
-uuid: 3 b 5321 c 3-1 fab -4439-86 ab-efa 2 ffc 24 f 41
+uuid: 3b5321c3-1fab-4439-86ab-efa2ffc24f41
 translation-type: tm+mt
 source-git-commit: 67aeb3de964473b326c88c3a3f81ff48a6a12652

 ---

-# Vorschau einer Meldung{#preview-a-story}
+# Preview a Story{#preview-a-story}

-Mit dem App Designer können Sie eine Vorschau Ihrer App in verschiedenen Auslieferungsformaten und mit Ihren eigenen oder Musterdaten anzeigen.
+The App Designer allows you to preview your App in multiple delivery formats, and with your own or sample data displayed.

 >[!NOTE]
 >
->Vorschaumodus ist nicht vollständig interaktiv.
-Benutzer können die Vorschau anzeigen und den gesamten Inhalt der Meldung anzeigen.
-Im Vorschaumodus sind sie nicht in der Lage, Zielgruppen oder andere Kommentarfunktionen zu verwenden.
+>Preview mode is not fully interactive.
+Users may view the preview, and see all content posted to the story.
+They will not be able to use Sidenotes or other commenting features in Preview mode.

-Der Vorschaumodus bietet die folgenden Optionen:
+Preview Mode offers the following options:

-* **[!UICONTROL Preview Options]**: Wählen Sie im Pulldown-Menü ein Vorschauformat (Mobil, Tablet oder Desktop) und ob Musterdaten oder die Stream-Daten der App angezeigt werden sollen.
+* **[!UICONTROL Preview Options]**: Use the pulldown menu to select a preview format (mobile, tablet, or desktop), and whether to show Sample Data or the App’s Stream data.
-* **[!UICONTROL Share]**: Öffnet die App auf einer neuen Browser-Registerkarte und generiert eine URL, mit der Freunde, Kollegen oder Nicht-Studio-Benutzer Ihre App überprüfen und in verschiedenen Browsern und Geräten testen können.
+* **[!UICONTROL Share]**: Opens the App in a new browser tab, and generates a URL, which may be used to allow friends, colleagues, or non-Studio users to review your App, and test it in different browsers and devices.
-* **[!UICONTROL Exit Preview]**: Gibt den Bearbeitungsmodus zurück.
+* **[!UICONTROL Exit Preview]**: Returns you to edit mode.

 >[!NOTE]
 >
->Wenn Musterdaten deaktiviert sind, zeigt die Vorschau alle Beiträge an, die Sie im Editor veröffentlicht haben.
+>If Sample Data is deselected, preview will display any posts you have published from the editor.

-1. Klicken **[!UICONTROL Preview Mode]** Sie, um das mobile-, Tablet- oder Desktop-Format auszuwählen, und ob Musterdaten angezeigt werden sollen oder nicht.
+1. Click  to select mobile, tablet, or desktop format, and whether or not to display Sample Data.**[!UICONTROL Preview Mode]**
-1. Klicken **[!UICONTROL Preview Mode]** Sie auf, um die Vorschau einzublenden, um das Studio-Fenster auszufüllen.
+1. Klicken Sie auf **[!UICONTROL Preview Mode]** , um die Vorschau zu erweitern und das Studio-Fenster auszufüllen.
-1. Klicken **[!UICONTROL Exit Preview]** Sie auf, um zum Designmodus zurückzukehren.
+1. Klicken Sie auf **[!UICONTROL Exit Preview]** , um zum Designmodus zurückzukehren.